orion4d/Orion4D_Halftone_Studio/README.md

 <img width="2537" height="1392" alt="image" src="https://github.com/user-attachments/assets/729ad158-6a7f-48ab-9ed7-d40e077893a5" />

-**Orion4D Halftone Studio V1** is a portable Windows application for advanced black-and-white conversion, vector halftone patterns and pixel-based dithering.
+**Orion4D Halftone Studio** is a portable Windows application for advanced black-and-white conversion, vector halftone patterns and pixel-based dithering.

 It is designed for photographers, illustrators, printmakers and graphic artists who want to create monochrome and halftone artwork locally, without uploading their images to an online service.